jhidalgocarrio/docker-taste/README.md

     docker run -it --rm exoter/taste:14.04

-    You can also use the script file docker-taste-create.sh as following: sh docker-run-taste.sh . "-h docker"
+    You can also use the script file docker-run-taste.sh as following: sh docker-run-taste.sh . "-h docker"